HusseinJammal/Liquid-Neural-Networks-in-Stock-Market-Prediction/README.md

 ### Liquid Neural Networks

 Utilization of LNN with configurations for different layers, including dropout and regularization to prevent overfitting.

-### Incremental Learning

-Setup of a multilayer perceptron (MLP) with dense layers sized 256, 128, and 64, along with dropout layers to enhance model robustness.

 ## Running the Models